Get healthcare cover for travelling abroad

 - emergency treatment

 - routine maternity care, unless you're going abroad to give birth (opens in a new tab)

-If you have an existing EHIC, it will remain valid until the expiry date on the card.
-Once your current card expires, you'll need to apply for a new card.
+Your card will remain valid until its expiry date.
+When your current card expires, you'll need to apply for a new one.

 You can apply for a new card up to 6 months before your current card expires.